Would you prefer to view this website based on your location?

 Most people own a car, especially EV drivers

 The vast majority of EV drivers do own their own car.
-Whilst this makes sense—if you drive electric, then you probably own a vehicle—what is significant here is that compared to 2020, the percentage of people that do not own a car (anymore) decreased, especially amongst potential EV drivers.
+Whilst this makes sense—if you drive electric, then you probably own a vehicle—what is significant here is that compared to 2020, the percentage of people that do not own a car (anymore) decreased, especially among potential EV drivers.

 Most people own a car, especially EV drivers